 When it comes to natural beauty, Dr Hauschka really was one of the pioneers and one of the first natural skincare brands that I tried and really won me over.
 Dr Hauschka has been around since the 1960s (with product testing and development beginning as early as 1935).
 If that type of longevity doesn’t speak to the German brand’s standard of products, I don’t know what would.
 The product lines have been designed to work with the natural rhythms of the body and regeneration cycle of the skin.
 All you need to know is the products are incredibly high quality and make your skin feel amazing.

 My personal favourites are the Melissa Day Cream which truly is a cult product for Dr Hauschka; it’s been so popular for so many years.
 It is a true cream, but not too heavy as to overwhelm my combination skin.
 This is a moisturiser I always come back to.
 The Cleansing Cream is my other stand out Dr Hauschka pick.
-The sweet almond meal makes it a super gentle and moisturising exfoliant which I particularly love while travelling as it sloughs off the dirt and make up of the day without stripping my skin that can often be dehydrated from flying.
+The sweet almond meal makes it a super gentle and moisturising exfoliant which I particularly love while travelling as it sloughs off the dirt and makeup of the day without stripping my skin that can often be dehydrated from flying.

 Dr Hauschka has also made natural make up products since 1999.
 I have been testing a few products in the new range and I was pleasantly surprised at how good they were.
 The Lipstick in Amaryllis is the stand out product so far.
 The colour is a rich red and the texture is smooth and moisturising and stays on for hours, unlike many natural lipsticks on the market.
 The Colour Correcting Powder is nice and light and something I will often use over a tinted moisturiser during the day to reduce shine in the humidity.
-The Foundation offers light coverage and is surprisingly hydrating (thanks to ingredients such as macadamia nut oil and coconut oil), ideal for day time and summer (when heavy, mainstream foundation use often leads to break outs).
+This non-toxic Foundation offers light coverage and is surprisingly hydrating (thanks to ingredients such as macadamia nut oil and coconut oil), ideal for day time and summer (when heavy, mainstream foundation use often leads to breakouts).

 Our Dr Hauschka Picks

-NAK Hair is a family owned and run company and the fastest growing Australian haircare company right now.
+NAK Hair is a family-owned and run company and the fastest growing Australian haircare company right now.
 It was obvious immediately on talking to the NAK family that the company truly cares about the quality of the product they put out and the impact of the ingredients and methods they use.
-All products are sulphate and paraben free and not tested on animals.
+All products are sulphate and paraben-free and not tested on animals.
 There are a number of different ranges depending on your needs.
 I particularly love the Aromas range; their vegan range using botanicals and oils to hydrate and nourish colour-treated hair.
 The Structure Complex from their Signature Range has also worked miracles on revitalising my very damaged hair and I now absolutely couldn’t live without it.

 The Aromas Hydra Therapy is a mask that I use at least once a week in the shower and leaves my hair shiny, smooth and soft without any nasties.
 NAK’s non-toxic, vegan answer to dry shampoo, the Aromas Style Therapy is a go-to end of the week or travel product for me.
 It gives my hair body, texture and a little hold and an extra day without needing to wash my hair, which is really valuable when travelling.